blawson69/DoorMaster/README.md

 The "DoorMaster" characters are used for all visible doors and provide some combination of the following token action buttons:
 - **Use** - Use a door or switch.
 This should be the first button used.
 It will open and close Unlocked doors, and provides feedback on the State of the door if it cannot be opened.
 - **Pick** - This button begins the steps to make an attempt to pick a lock.
-If the player controls more than one character, they will be asked to select which character is making the attempt.
+If the player controls more than one character represented on the page, they will be asked to select which character is making the attempt.
 The list of characters will only include characters to which the player has specifically been assigned control, i.e. no character with the "All Players" assignment.

   The player will then be provided a "Pick Lock" button which will allow them to select the Dexterity skill to use for the attempt and to indicate if that character has Advantage or Disadvantage on the roll.
 The GM will be notified of all attempts to pick a lock.